spring-attic/spring-cloud-stream-modules/firehose-source/README.md

-Spring Cloud Stream Firehose Sample
+Spring Cloud Stream Firehose Module
 =============================

 In this *Spring Cloud Stream* module, a source emits events from a [doppler](https://github.com/cloudfoundry/loggregator) endpoint